KhalilZouhir/Distributed-Database-Management-on-Oracle-Servers/README.md

 ## Synonyms and Fragment Duplication

-Create public synonyms in Center to reference tables located at Site1 and Site2 without exposing the physical locations of the tables:
+Create public synonyms in Center to reference tables located at Site1 and Site2 without exposing the physical locations of the tables (check synonyms.sql file):

 ```sql
 CREATE PUBLIC SYNONYM clients1 for clients1@LIENSITE1;